lechbaczynski/userapi/README.md

+# REST API for adding Subscribers and their Fields

+Adding subscribers and fields to the database via REST JSON API.
+Each subscriber can have many fields.

+Uses Laravel 5.6 framework, and it's features: migrations, seeders, tests (unit tests and feature tests), request validations, Eloquent ORM and its model relations.

+The code is (mostly) PSR-2 compliant (see below).

-# Seting up and running
+# Setting up and running

-It is standard Laravel app, install it like any other Laravel app.
+It is a standard Laravel app, install it like any other Laravel app.
-I used Homestad virtual machine, set up with vagrant
-( https://laravel.com/docs/5.6/homestead )
+I used Homestead virtual machine, set up with vagrant ( https://laravel.com/docs/5.6/homestead )

-Use php version 7+
+Use PHP version 7+

 ## Database

-I have chosen sqlite driver, to not make you set up the mysql database, but of course it can be changed to mysql in config/database.php file.
+I have chosen the SQLite driver, to not make you set up the MySQL database, but of course, it can be changed to MySQL in the config/database.php file.

 To set up the database: